googlearchive/appengine-i18n-sample-python/README.md

 `gettext` and `ngettext` functions to the `__builtin__` namespace in the Python runtime.

-There is the `i18n_utils.BaseHandler` class from which you can extend in order to have a handy property named `jinja2_env` that lazily initializes Jinja2 environment for you with the `jinja2.ext.i18n` extention, and similar to the `I18nMiddleware`, installs `gettext` and `ngettext` functions to the global namespace of the Jinja2 environment.
+For strings in Jinja2 templates, there is the `i18n_utils.BaseHandler` class from which you can extend in order to have a handy property named `jinja2_env` that lazily initializes Jinja2 environment for you with the `jinja2.ext.i18n` extention, and similar to the `I18nMiddleware`, installs `gettext` and `ngettext` functions to the global namespace of the Jinja2 environment.

 ## What about Javascript?